Rasmusdas/SocietyRP_Rasmusdas/scripts/esx_enhancedproperties/README.md

-This is very bare bones and not even tested.
+This is very bare bones.

 I've removed a lot of the functionality and content from this and all of the customization.
 THIS WILL NOT WORK IF YOU JUST PUT IT INTO YOUR SERVER